-13. Fixed asset investments
+12. Fixed asset investments

 Other fixed asset investments \$000

-Cost
+Cost and net book value

-At 1 January 2020 28,000
+At 1 January 2021 32,000

-Additions 4,000

-At 31 December 2020 32,000
+At 31 December 2021 32,000

-Pursuant to the Company's ongoing agreement with ICE Clear Europe Limited for clearing services, on 30 April 2020, the Company purchased an additional \$4 million preference shares issued by a Group entity, Exchange Participations Limited.
+Pursuant to the Company's ongoing agreement with ICE Clear Europe Limited for clearing services, the Company's investments relate to the purchased of \$32 million preference shares issued by a Group entity, Exchange Participations Limited.
 The proceeds from the preference share issuance have been contributed to ICE Clear Europe Limited which has added the amount to its own resources contribution to the guaranty fund.
 This reflects the alignment of risk sharing between the Company in its role as the exchange, the clearing house and its members.
-The amount of the minimum contribution is reassessed annually; no additional contribution is required in 2021.
+The amount of the minimum contribution is reassessed annually; no additional contribution is required in 2022.
 The investments are an integral part of the agreement with ICE Clear Europe Limited and are expected to be held without curtailment for the foreseeable future.